Jerry-9329/Quantifying-Visual-Informativeness-for-AVSR-in-Noisy-Conditions/README.md

-# Quantifying Visual Informativeness for AVSR in Noisy Conditions: Insights from AV-HuBERT and MaFI Matrics
+# Quantifying Visual Informativeness for AVSR in Noisy Conditions: Insights from AV-HuBERT and MaFI Metrics

 ## Introduction